SGMOModeling/PyWFM/README.md

 ## Overview
 ---
-The iwfmdll library includes 3 main classes (IWFM_Model, IWFM_Budget, and IWFM_ZBudget).
+The iwfmdll library includes 3 main classes (IWFMModel, IWFMBudget, and IWFMZBudget).
 Each of these inherits from the IWFM_Miscellaneous base class.
 Many of the methods in the IWFM_Miscellaneous base class cannot be used on their own because the IWFM_Miscellaneous class was designed without direct access to the IWFM DLL.
-Users can access all of this functionality from within the IWFM_Model, IWFM_Budget, and IWFM_Zbudget classes.
+Users can access all of this functionality from within the IWFMModel, IWFMBudget, and IWFMZBudget classes.

 ## Design
 ---